yjmantilla/yjmantilla.github.io/tutorials/force-graph-in-brave-browser-bug.md

+---
-# Force graph bug in Brave Browser
+title: Force Graph in Brave Browser Bug
+---

 In Brave force graph has some bugs with onNodeHover and onNodeClick: https://github.com/vasturiano/force-graph/issues/177